-The low freeze point of EVA means that the material stays strong and usable without sacrificing any of the comforts you may find with other natural materials, making them better than cork.
+The low freeze point of EVA means that the material stays strong and usable without sacrificing any comforts you may find with other natural materials, making them better than cork.

-This is why you will see EVA grips used in countries with beautiful forests even through their winter seasons.
+This is why EVA grips are used in countries with beautiful forests even through their winter seasons.